This printed article is located at http://sarine.listedcompany.com/financials.html

 Income tax expense

-The Group recorded an income tax expense of US$ 0.6 million for Q2 2018 as compared to an expense of US$ 0.5 million for Q1 2018 and an expense of US$ 1.0 million in Q2 2017.
-The Group recorded an income tax expense of US$ 1.1 million for H1 2018 as compared to an expense of US$ 1.7 million for H1 2017.
-The income tax expense in Q2 2018 and H1 2018 was essentially a normalised tax expense, based on a blended rate derived from the Group's export oriented activities.
-The sequential increase in income tax expenses was due to higher pre-tax profitability as discussed above.
-The year-over-year decrease in income tax expenses was due to the impact of product mix on the profitability of Group subsidiaries and due to the write-downs of US$ 0.3 million of certain deferred and other tax assets in Q2 2017 (and H1 2017).
+The Group recorded an income tax expense of US$ 0.5 million for Q3 2018 as compared to an expense of US$ 0.6 million for Q3 2017 and US$ 0.6 million in Q2 2018.
+Income tax expenses in Q3 2018 and Q3 2017 were primarily due to income tax expenses associated with subsidiary profitability during the applicable periods.
+The sequential decrease in income tax expenses was due to lower pre-tax profitability as discussed above.
+The Group recorded an income tax expense of US$ 1.6 million for the nine months ended September 30, 2018 versus an expense of US$ 2.3 million for the comparable period in 2017.
+The year-over-year decrease in income tax expenses was due to the impact of product mix on the profitability of Group subsidiaries and due to the write-down of US$ 0.3 million of certain deferred and other tax assets in 2017.

 Profit for the period